nitya308/nuggets-game/IMPLEMENTATION.md

 ### Data structures

 #### allPlayers
 This is a hashtable (from libscs50 data structures) that stores all the players in the game.
 The key of the hashtable is a string representation of the player's address.
-The item is a player data type as defined above.
+The item is a player_t struct as defined in the player module.

+#### adresses
+This is a hashtable (from libscs50 data structures) that stores the string representation of the player's address as the key and the actual address as the item.

 #### game
 This holds all the information about the game: